dag0310/tab-out/README.md

 Please use the Brackets Extension Manager to install this plugin.

 ## Usage
-Press the Tab key to move your cursor one position to the right when there is a closing character you want to skip.
+Press the Tab key to move your cursor one position to the right when you want to skip a character.

-## Implementation details
-Skips every non-alphanumeric and non-whitespace character on Tab.

 ## Visual explanation
 | = text cursor